Grants and Financial Resources for Primary/Secondary Teachers and Schools

 Fund for Teachers

 Several years ago, as a result of the strong, lasting and positive influence that teachers had on Raymond Plank's life, he started a program in his hometown of Minneapolis to provide teachers with opportunities for summer sabbaticals, self-designed programs of summer learning and exploration.
 Raymond endowed the program with one million dollars.
 Administrators at public and independent schools shared Raymond’s belief that these experiences would improve the educational process.
 That pilot program has grown into the public foundation, Fund for Teachers.
-Applications are now available (October 2009).
-See Web site for full details.
+See website for full details.

 IBM realizes the power and importance of education.
 IBM is working to raise student achievement and enhance academic productivity to support thriving communities around the globe through major initiatives such as Reinventing Education, the IBM KidSmart Early Learning Program, and IBM MentorPlace.

 Kids In Need Teacher Grants provide K-12 educators with funding to provide innovative learning opportunities for their students.
 The Kids In Need Foundation helps to engage students in the learning process by supporting our most creative and important educational resource - our nation's teachers.
 Deadline is October 2009 but recurs each year.

 Lowe’s Toolbox for Education grant program is funded by the Lowe’s Charitable and Educational Foundation, which has supported thousands of grassroots community and school projects in the communities where Lowe’s does business.

 National Education Association (NEA) Foundation